 ABOUT ARISTOS QUARTET

 The Aristos Quartet is an international quartet based in The Hague.
 It was founded in 2008 by Evelien Jaspers and Otto Bakker.
-The members are from the Netherlands, France and Uzbekistan.

 After their individual Bachelor studies in The Hague and Rotterdam the members of the Aristos Quartet started studying intensively as a quartet for four years in Amsterdam.
 In 2015 they were the first quartet to graduate from the new String Quartet Master studies at the Conservatory of Amsterdam.
 After this the quartet proceeded their studies with the post-graduate full time programme at the Dutch String Quartet Academy.

 The quartet was regularly coached by Marc Danel, Stefan Metz and Dmitry Ferschtman.
 Monthly they participated in masterclasses given by profound teachers such as prof. Eberhard Feltz, Luc-Marie Aguera, Peter Cropper and Johannes Meissl.